ARV-471: TARGETING THE ESTROGEN RECEPTOR

-Developing Oral PROTAC for ER+ Metastatic Breast Cancer
+Developing an Oral PROTAC®> Protein Degrader for ER+ Metastatic Breast Cancer

-Arvinas is developing a novel ER (estrogen receptor) PROTACTM for the targeted degradation of ER alpha with the goal of reducing its levels in cancer cells and providing greater clinical benefit to patients.
-It is estimated that approximately 80% of all newly diagnosed cases of breast cancer are ER alpha-positive.
-While currently approved treatments have produced some success in this patient population, many estrogen receptor positive (ER+) breast cancers become resistant to these therapies and continue to signal through the estrogen receptor.
+Arvinas is developing a novel ER (estrogen receptor) PROTAC® (proteolysis-targeting chimera) protein degrader for the targeted degradation of ER alpha with the goal of reducing its levels in cancer cells and providing greater clinical benefits to patients.
+Approximately 80% of all newly diagnosed cases of breast cancer are ER alpha-positive (ER+).
+While approved treatments have produced some success in this patient population, many ER+ breast cancers become resistant to therapy.

-Today, fulvestrant—a selective estrogen receptor degrader (SERD)—is the standard of care for ER+ metastatic breast cancer post anti-estrogen therapy.
-Unlike fulvestrant, which is administered via two monthly intramuscular injections, Arvinas’ ER PROTAC is being developed as an oral therapy, a more convenient route of administration.
+Today, fulvestrant (Faslodex®)—a selective estrogen receptor degrader (SERD)—is the standard of care for ER+ metastatic breast cancer post-anti-estrogen therapy.
+While fulvestrant has validated the importance of ER degradation as a therapeutic intervention, up to 50% of ER can remain when compared to baseline levels after six months of treatment with fulvestrant.
+Unlike fulvestrant, which is administered via intramuscular injection, Arvinas’ lead ER PROTAC protein degrader, ARV-471, is being developed for the treatment of women with ER+ metastatic breast cancer as an oral therapy.

 In preclinical studies ARV-471 has shown promising activity as a degrader of ER, demonstrating superior tumor growth inhibition compared to fulvestrant, and potency as both a single agent and as a combination therapy with CDK4/6 inhibitors.

 Select In Vivo Data